Skip to main content

 The Chemistry Undergraduate Student Lounge in Dabney Hall (315) was made possible through contributions from AXΣ and the Department of Chemistry.
 The lounge is a place for all undergraduates to study and relax – check it out!

-American Chemical Society
+American Chemical Society (ACS)

-The American Chemical Society has provided more than a century of service to the science and profession of chemistry, taking a special interest in the development of chemical sciences, in the role of the chemistry professional, in chemical education, in public affairs and the formulation of government policy.
+The American Chemical Society (ACS) has provided more than a century of service to the science and profession of chemistry, taking a special interest in the development of chemical sciences, in the role of the chemistry professional, in chemical education, in public affairs and in the formulation of government policy.

 The Student Affiliate Chapter at NC State is a means by which students can become involved in this national organization.
 Activities include tours of nearby research facilities at the Research Triangle Park, trips to national and regional conferences, a student/faculty mixer, and presentations by guest speakers covering a variety of possible fields of study and careers in chemistry or chemistry-related occupations.
 Other group activities include picnics, outings and community service projects.